View on GitHub

 In a similar sense, the “atmosphere” (specifically the Planetary Boundary Layer of Oke, 1987) also has a drying power, a sink termed “Atmospheric Demand”.

-Only snowmelt, rainfall and evaporation are not readily available in a distributed form and need to be determined.
-The model is integrated with the ORMGP data management platform.
-Below is an interactive map of the climate forcing distribution used in the model.
-Total model coverage ~30,000km².
+Snowmelt, rainfall and evaporation are not readily available in a distributed form and need to be determined/interpolated.
+The model is integrated with the ORMGP-FEWS data management platform.
+Below is an interactive map of the meteorological forcing distribution used in the model.
+Total model coverage ~40,000 km².

-Note: sub-watersheds shown above each consists of roughly 4000 model grid cells
+Note: sub-watersheds shown above each consists of roughly 3,000 60x60m model grid cells

-Finally, the model was designed to remain amenable to data availability and new technologies.
-For instance, SNODAS can avoid the need to model snowmelt explicitly (saving on run-times) and leverage these online resources.
-CaPA-RDPA eliminates the undesirable need to spatially interpolate station-based precipitation.
+Finally, the model was designed to remain amenable to data availability and new technologies int the ORMGP jurisdiction.
+For instance, SNODAS can avoid the need to model snowmelt explicitly (saving on run-times); CaPA-HRDPA eliminates the (undesirable) need to spatially interpolate station-based precipitation.

 Data sources, transformations and pre-processing